meikesara/Heuristieken/README.md

 ```
 python main.py random protein
 ```
-Thereafter, you are asked for the dimension in which the folding should be performed (either 2D or 3D) and the amount of iterations that should be performed.
+Thereafter, you are asked for the dimension in which the folding should be performed (either 2D or 3D) and the amount of runnings that should be performed.
+If one

+Returns

 ##### Hill Climber